jakewvincent/jakewvincent.github.io/discourse-sim.md

 ## Discourse moves

-Agents interact with the discourse state through a fixed set of discourse moves, each of these operationalized as a tool in the MCP server.
+Agents interact with the discourse state through a fixed set of discourse moves, each of these operationalized as a tool in the system's tool layer.
 Every move has defined effects on the discourse state's components, creating a formal connection between what an agent says and how the conversational state changes.

 ### Initiating moves (selected)

-- **PutOnTable**: Creates a new item (question, proposal, request, or assertion) on the Table and adds the content to the speaker's Discourse Commitments.
+- **`table`**: Creates a new item (question, proposal, request, or assertion) on the Table and adds the content to the speaker's Discourse Commitments.
-- **AddToCommonGround**: Directly adds a proposition to the common ground, bypassing the Table.
+- **`add_to_common_ground`**: Directly adds a proposition to the common ground, bypassing the Table.
 Only used for information so uncontroversial it needs no negotiation, and all participants know it needs no negotiation.
-- **UpdateToDo**: Adds, completes, or cancels a to-do item.
+- **`change_todo`**: Adds, completes, or cancels a to-do item.
 Creates commissives (promises to self) or directives (requests to other).

 ### Responding moves

-- **AnswerQuestion**: Provides an answer to a question on the Table.
-The answer enters the answerer's Discourse Commitments, and the question transitions to awaiting acceptance (of the answer).
+- **`answer`**: Provides an answer to a question on the Table.
+The answer enters the answerer's Discourse Commitments, and the question transitions to staged (awaiting acceptance of the answer).
-- **Resolve**: Accepts, rejects, defers, or partially accepts an item on the Table.
+- **`resolve`**: Accepts, rejects, postpones, or partially accepts an item on the Table.
 Acceptance moves the content from DC to CG.

 ### Managing moves

-- **Retract**: Withdraws one of the speaker's own additions to the Table
+- **`retract`**: Withdraws one of the speaker's own additions to the Table
-- **Amend**: Replaces, clarifies, or expands an existing Table item with a new version
+- **`amend`**: Replaces, clarifies, or expands an existing Table item with a new version
-- **Challenge**: Disputes a proposition in the common ground, potentially leading to belief revision
+- **`challenge`**: Disputes a proposition in the common ground, potentially leading to belief revision
-- **SelfCorrect**: Corrects a prior assertion by the same speaker
+- **`correct_record`**: Corrects a prior assertion by the same speaker

 ### Structural moves (selected)

-- **OpenConversation/CloseConversation**: Marks conversational boundaries; closing requires no unresolved Table items and no pending to-do items
+- **`open_conversation`**/**`close_conversation`**: Marks conversational boundaries; closing requires no unresolved Table items and no pending to-do items
-- **YieldTurn**: Explicitly yields the conversational floor (without an utterance)
+- **`yield`**: Explicitly yields the conversational floor (without an utterance)
-- **HangUp**: Terminates the conversation abruptly without verbal closure (a nonverbal action; different from closing)
+- **`hang_up`**: Terminates the conversation abruptly without verbal closure (a nonverbal action; different from closing)

 ### Freeform

-The **Say** move produces utterances that do not directly manipulate the discourse state: empathetic responses, acknowledgments, social pleasantries, and phatic speech.
+The **`say`** move produces utterances that do not directly manipulate the discourse state: empathetic responses, acknowledgments, social pleasantries, and phatic speech.
 These are important for conversational naturalness but do not alter the formal state structures.

 ---